 Cordless screwdrivers are similar to their manual counterparts.
 Both are designed to drive screws, except the cordless screwdrivers are battery-operated.
-Whether you’re tightening the screws or assembling your new IKEA’s ready-to-assemble furniture aka flat-pack furniture or knock-down furniture or you need to disassemble your double-decker bed when moving, you need much more powerful screwdriver than that of the old trusty pen-screwdriver you had for ages.
+Whether you’re tightening the screws or assembling your new IKEA ready-to-assemble furniture aka flat-pack furniture or knock-down furniture or you need to disassemble your double-decker bed when moving, you need a much more powerful screwdriver than that of the old trusty pen-screwdriver you had for ages.

 With lots of manual screwing bolts and nuts in your work, your hand will be fatigued.
 This is especially when you’re facing tough materials.
 This makes you want to give up altogether in frustration.

 As a DIY er, this cordless screwdriver is an indispensable tool to have around your house.
 Simply loosen and tighten screws where once was a chore, now in a blink of a second you can perform the same task quite easily.
-No more twisted wrist and nerve-popping from your forehead as you struggle to put in a screw-on your cupboard’s door.
+No more twisted wrist and nerve-popping from your forehead as you struggle to put in a screw on your cupboard’s door.

-More often than not, these cordless screwdrivers are powered by Lithium-ion batteries, reputed to be lightweight, constant power, long life, do not discharge when not in use, same power until you run out of juice.
+More often than not, these cordless screwdrivers are powered by Lithium-ion batteries, reputed to be lightweight, have constant power, have a long life, do not discharge when not in use, same power until you run out of juice.
 No longer will you be bothered with messy and tangling electrical cords getting in the way.
 Most models are portable and are extremely light and can easily fit in the palm of your hand.
-Some make can even work at tightest of places.
+Some make can even work in the tightest of places.
 You can rotate the screw head up-down and sideways for easy access to the worst of tight corners.
 Due to its versatility, it helped save time and effort and know that you have spent your time fruitfully.

 When Do You Use Cordless Screwdrivers?